sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 You can now execute commands.
 To quit, type `quit` (or `exit` or `ctrl-d`).

+Pry also gives us access to [ri](http://rubylearning.com/satishtalim/ruby_ri_tool.html).
+With this tool, you can look up the docs from within Pry!

 Let's use `pry` to explore some of the fundamentals of the Ruby language.

 ## Ruby :: Core Syntax, Variables, and Operators